pengng/wechat-oauth-middleware/README.md

 app.use(wechatMiddleware({
   appId: '', // your wechat public appId
   appSecret: '' // your wechat public appSecret
-}));
+  host: '' // The domain name of your webapp.
+Like http://webapp.xxx.com }));

 app.get('/', function (req, res) {